sgtcoolguy/titanium_mobile_windows/README.md

 The script should download any necessary development libraries and set the appropriate environment variables for you.
 Restart your command prompt, then you may proceed to the [TitaniumKit Development](#titaniumkit_development) section to generate an example app to use as a development base.

 ### OS X

+If you are planning to develop TitaniumKit, set up module development environment with following steps.

 Step 1.
 Install Xcode 6